 But let’s back up for just a minute.

-There are multitudes of ways for how an organization comes to have ERM.
+There are multitudes of ways that organizations come to have ERM.
 Some companies are prompted by their regulator.
 Others have executives who learn about ERM (whether from their own research or from a previous position) and feel it would be beneficial for their current organization.
 And still others have board members who recommend ERM as a best business practice.

 Regardless of how the organization comes to the (really good!) decision to have ERM, a lot of times the executives want to see progress made very quickly.
 So they do some research online, see some random pieces that look great, and tell their peers about it.